yetianmed/subcortex/Group-Parcellation/README.md

 **All atlases are in MNI standard space (MNI ICBM 152 nonlinear 6th generation)**

-**Four hierarchical scales are provied for both 3T and 7T parcellation**
+**Four hierarchical scales are provided for both 3T and 7T parcellation**